Gaja1996/JokeGenerator/README.md

 # JokeGenerator
-# Created using HTML,CSS and Javascript
-# Used API for data
-# Once we click on button it will generate joke
+Created using HTML,CSS and Javascript.
+Used API for data .Once we click on button it will generate joke